humdrum-tools/humdrum-documentation/guide/ch01/index.md

 Segments or passages of music can be extracted using the [**yank**](/tool/yank) command.
 Segments can be defined by sections, phrases, measures, or other any user-specified marker.
-For example, the following command extracts the section labelled \"Trio\" from a minuet & trio:
+For example, the following command extracts the section labelled "Trio" from a minuet & trio:

 `yank -s Trio -r 1 filename`